sukjindeanlee/sukjindeanlee.github.io/README.md

-Personal Project that had me working with html.
+#Personal Project that had me working with html.

-\nCreated a website for- Tiffany Ho on Saturday, Aug 13.
+1. Created a website for- Tiffany Ho on Saturday, Aug 13.